appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

 ## Preparing Docker-compose Manifest File

-The reason as to why I went through the process of automating the deployment of a docker build in a private docker registry is because I wanted to automate the creation of a docker-compose file in an AWS EC2 instance, then use Ansible to automate the copying of the image from DockerHub private registry via a YAML manifest file then after a successful authentication, copy the image to an AWS EC2 instance and then run it.
+The reason as to why I went through the process of automating the deployment of a docker build in a private docker registry is because I wanted to demonstrate how we can automate the creation of Docker images in a private Docker repo with Jenkins.
+It's possible to use other tools like Ansible to orchestrate the deployment of resources from Jenkins to a cloud provider.

+Next I'll create a Docker compose file and copy the image I deployed from my Docker private repository to an EC2 instance on AWS, then do something fun like running a backend database like **mysql** and a frontend UI of **phpmyadmin**.

 I have prepared the docker-compose file locally, which is under the *docker-compose-manifest* folder.